img-pro/bandwidth-saver/readme.txt

 = Can this handle large sites? =

 Yes.
-The Managed plan includes 500 GB of storage and 5 TB of monthly bandwidth, which comfortably supports large WooCommerce stores, photography sites, and content-heavy properties.
+The Managed plan includes 500 GB of storage (images cached in R2, cumulative) and 5 TB of monthly bandwidth, which comfortably supports large WooCommerce stores, photography sites, and content-heavy properties.
 If your site grows beyond these limits, we recommend switching to the Self-Hosted option for full control.

 == Screenshots ==

 1. **One-Click Setup** - Enable Cloudflare image delivery in one click
 2. **Clear Status** - Clear status indicators for Managed or Self-Hosted mode
-3. **Works Everywhere** - Works with any theme or page builder, no configuration required
+3. **Works Everywhere** - Works with virtually all themes and page builders, no configuration required

 == Privacy ==